-10. Does Washington State History and Government need to be a semester course or can it be embedded within other content?
+9. Does Washington State History and Government need to be a semester course or can it be embedded within other content?

 OSPI recommends delivery of Washington State History content in the 7th grade.
-The current OSPI WAC 392-410-120 requires "a one-semester course -- i.e., 90 (50 minute) hours of instruction -- or its equivalent in Washington State history and government in grades seven through twelve combined, but not at each grade level."
+The requirement in rule (WAC 392-410-120) is "a one-semester course -- i.e., 90 (50 minute) hours of instruction -- or its equivalent in Washington State history and government In grades seven through twelve combined, but not at each grade level."

 11. Does my district need to offer Washington State History and Government credit opportunities at the high school level for those students who did not take the course in middle school?

-13. Can a course in World History be counted as a Contemporary World Problems (CWP) credit?
+14. Can a course in World History be counted as a Contemporary World Problems (CWP) credit?

-14. What are acceptable equivalencies for the Contemporary World Problems (CWP) credit?
+15. What are acceptable equivalencies for the Contemporary World Problems (CWP) credit?